Subwoofer Break In: What, Why, and How?

 Properly breaking in your new SoundQubed subwoofer loosens the spiders, allowing for higher excursion and the ability to play lower frequencies.
 Your T/S parameters will change once the woofer is fully broken in.
 You will also be less likely to damage the coils as they will move more freely in the gap allowing for better dissipation of heat.

 What can happen if you do not properly break in your subwoofer?

 If you don’t allow for a break in period you could run into one of the issues below.

-• Burned or unwound coil: Burned or unwound coils can be caused by the buildup of excess heat and a distorted signal.
-Stiff spiders leave you with less suspension travel known as your Xmax ( Linear mechanical movement), we call it excursion in the real world.
-This coupled with excessive power causes the coil to heat up in the gap as it unable to move enough to allow the heat to escape.
-You can also run into a distorted signal a lot faster due to the woofers suspension fighting as you try to turn the knob to 11.
-Which will also cause your coil to heat up very quickly.
+- Burned or unwound coil: Burned or unwound coils can be caused by the buildup of excess heat and a distorted signal.
+Stiff spiders leave you with less suspension travel or excursion.
+This coupled with excessive power causes the coil to heat up in the gap as it cannot move enough to allow heat to escape.
+You can also run into a distorted signal a lot faster due to the woofers suspension resisting at higher head unit volume settings.
+This will also cause your coil to heat up very quickly.

-• Ripped or torn suspension: You can put a lot of strain on your new parts if you do not break them in.
+- Ripped or torn suspension: You can put a lot of strain on your new parts if you do not break them in.
 You risk tearing the suspension from the triple joint or basket landing causing mechanical failure.
-You will also notice that you run into distortion a lot faster on a new stiff woofer than one that is broke in as the suspension fights back.
+You will also notice that you run into distortion a lot faster on a new stiff woofer than one that is broken in as the suspension fights back.